-IEEE SystemC is widely used in industry and academia to specify and simulate Electronic System Level (ESL) models.
-Despite the wide availability of multi-core processor hosts, however, the reference SystemC simulator is still based on sequential Discrete Event Simulation (DES) and executes only a single thread at any time.
+The IEEE SystemC standard is widely used to specify and simulate Electronic System Level (ESL) design models.
+Despite the wide availability of multi-core processor hosts, however, the Accellera reference simulator is still based on sequential Discrete Event Simulation (DES) and executes only a single thread at any time.

-In recent years parallel SystemC simulators were proposed which run multiple threads in parallel based on synchronous Parallel Discrete Event Simulation (PDES) semantics.
+Parallel SystemC simulators have been proposed which run multiple threads simultaneously based on synchronous Parallel Discrete Event Simulation (PDES) semantics.
 Synchronous PDES, however, limits parallel execution to threads that run at the same time and delta cycle.
-Also, most approaches require manual preparation of the SystemC model and rely on the designer to perform difficult conflict analysis.
+Moreover, most approaches require manual preparation of the SystemC model and rely on the designer to perform difficult conflict analysis.

-In this report, we describe the advanced Recoding Infrastructure for SystemC (RISC) approach where a dedicated SystemC compiler and advanced parallel simulator implement Out-of-Order Parallel Discrete Event Simulation (OoO PDES) for SystemC.
-Using automatic conflict analysis based on Segment Graph (SG) abstraction, OoO PDES can execute threads safely in parallel and out-of-order (ahead of time) and thus achieves fastest simulation speed, but nevertheless maintains the classic SystemC modeling semantics.
+In this report, we describe the Recoding Infrastructure for SystemC (RISC) approach where a dedicated SystemC compiler and advanced parallel simulator implement Out-of-Order Parallel Discrete Event Simulation (OoO PDES) for SystemC.
+Using automatic conflict analysis based on Segment Graph (SG) abstraction, OoO PDES can execute threads safely in parallel and out-of-order (ahead of time) and thus achieves fastest simulation speed, but nevertheless maintains the standard SystemC semantics with maximum compliance.

-This report describes the RISC Compiler and Simulator and details the SystemC subset supported by the RISC Release V0.5.0, as of September 30, 2018.
-In comparison to the previous V0.4.0 release in 2017, RISC is more efficient and robust, and supports Partial Segment Graphs and new SystemC model visualization.
+This report describes the RISC Compiler and Simulator and details the SystemC subset supported by the open source RISC Release V0.6.0, as of September 30, 2019.
+In comparison to the previous V0.5.0 release in 2018, RISC is more efficient and robust, and now supports the analysis and safe simulation of TLM-2.0 models, as well as the integration with Simics virtual platforms.